mikpoly/Bonk-of-America-public/README.md

 Android: uses MWA (handoff from Solana Seeker)

-Desktop: Phantom/Solflare (extensions)
+Desktop: Phantom / Solflare (extensions)

-iOS (Beta): try Safari/Chrome; some features may be limited
+iOS (Beta): try Safari / Chrome; some features may be limited

 📲 Optional: Install on Android (Chrome)

 This section is about the optional installable app (PWA).
 The website works without installation.

 The installable app is available only via Google Chrome on Android (including Solana Mobile / Seeker).
 It is not available on iOS Safari and not published in app stores (Play Store / App Store).

-How to install
+How to install:

 Open Google Chrome on your Android device